 It wasn’t.
-He had noticeably gone downhill in only the two weeks since the oncologist told us the cancer was back.
+He had noticeably gone downhill in only two weeks since the oncologist told us the cancer was back.
 I suspected we were looking at the shorter end of that time estimation.
 His seeing Christmas was unlikely.
 Even Thanksgiving was doubtful.

 He was tired.
 I was tired.
 It’s not like life had been a cakewalk recently.
 (Does anyone even know what a cakewalk is anymore?)
 Cakewalks are easy.
 Eventually, most of the contestants win a cake.
-But there are no cakes awarded with Small Cell Lung Cancer.
+But there are no cakes awarded for Small Cell Lung Cancer.
 There are nebulizer treatments, PET Scans, doses of morphine for air hunger, naps, and anxiety.
 Lots of anxiety.
 Not being able to breathe is a terrifying thing.
 Watching someone who cannot catch their breath is, too.

 Christians would tell me that I need to pray for my Dad.